 The experimental field was ploughed twice, and the generalized recommendation recommended for the location, consisting of 150:50:50 kg N, P2O5, and K2O ha-1 in terms of urea (N), super phosphate (P), and Murate of potash (K) was applied.
-Nitrogen and Potassium were applied in three split doses i.e., 50% as basal, 25% each at active tillering stage and panicle initiation stages, and 100% of phosphorus was applied as a basal dose.
+Nitrogen and potassium were applied in three split doses i.e., 50% as basal, 25% each at active tillering stage and panicle initiation stages, and 100% of phosphorus was applied as a basal dose.

-Seeds of Paddy variety VDG 1 were kept for pre-germination, and seeds were soaked in water for 24 hours to encourage imbibition.
+Seeds of paddy variety VDG 1 were kept for pre-germination, and seeds were soaked in water for 24 hours to encourage imbibition.
 After soaking, the seeds were drained and dark environment for another 12-24 hours for the emergence of radical, which indicates the pre-germination.
 Finally, the pre-germinated seeds were sown in the nursery with proper spacing and covered with dry soil.

 2.2 Measurement of plant morphology and yield traits